 The next thing to consider is what the graph represents; that is, what it means when the wave hits a high or low point.
 The following explanation is a simplified way of looking at how sound waves work and how they are represented as a waveform.
 Don't take it too literally — treat it as a useful way to visualise what's going on.

 In an electronic signal, high values represent high positive voltage.
 When this signal is converted to a sound wave, you can think of high values as representing areas of increased air pressure.
-When the waveform hits a
+When the waveform hits a high point, this corresponds to molecules of air being packed together densely.
+When the wave hits a low point the air molecules are spread more thinly.

 In the diagram below, the black dots represent air molecules.
 As the loudspeaker vibrates, it causes the surrounding molecules to vibrate in a particular pattern represented by the waveform.
 The vibrating air then causes the listener's eardrum to vibrate in the same pattern.
 Viola — Sound!